 Terra was newly married to her husband, David—who was in the audience at our program.
 They decided to launch a business called Beloved Earth, the first environmentally friendly cleaning company in Western Mass at that time.
 They made environmentally friendly alternatives to cleaning and other household products by using ingredients such as baking soda and vinegar.
 (Now they use Basic H2 in clients’ homes and businesses.)

-Beloved Earth now supports 18 staff members and still operates by cooperative principles.
+Beloved Earth now supports 18 team members members and still operates by cooperative principles.
 The business will mark its 15th anniversary in 2020.

 Indicating its an uphill battle, Terra said she is confident that systemic change—while slow—is in motion to protect the planet and that, if people commit together, we can slow the damage and perhaps get on a track to begin to repair the Earth.